zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 Because then, the eloquent person said,

-“The entertainment, joy and desire and pleasure in the world, after not decorating, become an unexpectedant,
+"The entertainment, joy and desire and pleasure in the world, after not decorating, become an unexpectedant,

 The decorative state has been separated, true speakers, should be like a rhino